JeffCyr/MSBuild.SolutionSdk/README.md

 # Roadmap
 - Support explicit project dependencies with `<Project Include="project.csproj" DependsOn="otherproject.csproj" />`
 - Automatically skip projects when `Configuration` or `Platform` is not defined in the project configurations.

+# Open Questions
+- Should the Sdk import and extends Microsoft.Common props & targets?
+- Otherwise, should it import Directory.Build props & targets?